noaione/shosetsu-extensions/README.md

 9. Craneanime Translation
    1. Reborn Girl Starting a New Life In Another World As a Seventh Daughter
    2. The Novice Alchemist’s Store
+10. Toasty Translations
+    1. I'm Not Even An Otome Game Mob Character!

 Above list should be working as intended when you open up the chapter, for Madara-based extension it should be working just fine.